nuxt/docs/en/guide/views.md

 ## Layouts

 Layouts are a great help when you want to change the look and feel of your Nuxt.js app.
-Whether your want to include a sidebar or having distinct layouts for mobile and desktop
+Whether you want to include a sidebar or having distinct layouts for mobile and desktop

 ### Default Layout